nkbai/200-Rust-Futures/src/6_future_example.md

     )
 };

-// Instead of implementing this on the `MyWaker` oject in `impl Mywaker...` we
+// Instead of implementing this on the `MyWaker` object in `impl Mywaker...` we
 // just use this pattern instead since it saves us some lines of code. fn waker_into_waker(s: *const MyWaker) -> Waker {
     let raw_waker = RawWaker::new(s as *const (), &VTABLE);